 Advance health care directives

-Work with an estate planning lawyer serving santa rosa & sonoma county
+Work with an estate planning lawyer serving all of Sonoma County

 A ccording to a Reuters article, nearly 37 percent of American adults have taken steps to have an advanced health care directive prepared.
 Half of all those who took steps to have an advanced health care directive prepared were not suffering from any type of chronic illness.
 In fact, overall, 38.2 percent of those with a chronic illness have advanced health care directives, while 32.7 percent of healthy people have an advanced health care directive.